ciesiolka/abc2svg-chisel/README.md

   I upload a new npm version about once a month.

-Using bookmarklets with a local installation does not work directly (because of a cross-domain security hole), but it is possible by running a local HTTP server (you will also have to change the location of the scripts in the bookmarklet code).
+Using bookmarklets with a local installation does not work directly because of a cross-domain security hole, but this is possible by running a local HTTP server (you will also have to change the location of the scripts in the bookmarklet code).